 2438 / WRIST SUPPORT WITH COMPRESSION GEL INSERT AND ENCIRCLING STRAP

 The OTC 2438 Wrist Support features anatomically contoured gel insert pads to provide targeted, precise compression to support weak or injured soft tissue.
 The elastic material is lightweight and breathable with a four-way stretch that molds around the bony prominences of the joint.
 The compression gel inserts support natural motion and provides for an optimum fit.
+Available for the left or right hand.

 Indications Listed Below